tardate/LittleArduinoProjects/Electronics101/BJTZenerModeEffects/README.md

 It's not just the model that matters: the noise profile is quite variable from component to component, so if one component doesn't work well, try another.

-For true "steam effects" you want the high frequencies, so a high speed diode D2 works best, like a 1N4148.
+For true "steam" effects you want the high frequencies, so a high speed diode D2 works best, like a 1N4148.
 But I tried some standard rectifier diodes, and a good old 1N4001 does a decent job here.

 ## Construction